For some people, out of sight is out of mind.

 In summer of 1988, medical waste washed up on five East Coast beaches.
 If medical waste is noticed on our shoreline, it is very dangerous.
 Congress started acting, after having accepted the Medical Waste Tracking Act of 1988.
 Regulations on how medical waste could be disposed of became stricter.

 Fast forward to the present.

-Nowadays were more aware about the risks of poor medical waste management.
+Nowadays we’re more aware about the risks of poor Glendale medical waste disposal and management.
 It is helpful to keep in mind a statistic from the World Health Organization (WHO), which states, “about 85% of waste generated by healthcare is general and non-hazardous waste.
 15% is considered hazardous.”
 Also, in summarizing of the Medical Waste Tracking Act in 1991, the EPA determined that healthcare professionals face a higher risk handling infectious waste at its source than the general public once the waste is disposed of and time has elapsed.

 Surely, when we are speaking about medical waste disposal of any kind, safety and compliance are still crucial elements in keeping the public and environment healthy.
 It is now up to each state’s environment and health departments to decide how to best regulate the collection, transportation, treatment and disposal of their state’s medical waste.
-You can read up on your particular state’s regulations here.

 Besides some variations among states, managing medical waste disposal follows five key stages: